dotnet/csharpstandard/standard/variables.md

 - Otherwise, if `p` is the `this` parameter of a struct type, its *ref_safe_scope* is the *function_member*.
 - Otherwise, the parameter is a value parameter, and it is *ref_safe_scope* is the *function_member*.

-For an expression that designates the value of a formal parameter `p`, its *safe_scope* is the calling method.
-This applies to the `this` parameter.

 #### §ref-span-safety-field-reference Field ref safe scope

 For a variable designating a reference to a field, `e.F`: